ErikEJ/erikej.github.io/_posts/2022-11-17-sqlclient-dateonly.md

 ## Trying out the new support in SqlClient

 Until recently trying to use these types against SQL Server/Azure SQL with [Microsoft.Data.SqlClient] failed, as SqlClient was not built for .NET 6.
-This  is no longer the case and thanks to a recent Pull Request[https://github.com/dotnet/SqlClient/pull/1813], you can now use DateOnly (and TimeOnly) with the latest SqlClient [preview (5.1)]
+This  is no longer the case and thanks to a recent [Pull Request](https://github.com/dotnet/SqlClient/pull/1813), you can now use DateOnly (and TimeOnly) with the latest SqlClient [5.1 preview 2](https://www.nuget.org/packages/Microsoft.Data.SqlClient/5.1.0-preview2.22314.2)

 To try it out in your .NET 6 or later project, start by adding an explicit reference `Microsoft.Data.SqlClient` to version 5.1 (currrently in preview)